MoOx/phenomic/docs/content/docs/advanced/redux.md

 incomplete: true
 ---

+## Enabling Redux devtools

+Just start your dev server with the env var "REDUX_DEVTOOLS=1".

 ## Adding custom Redux reducers

 Here is an example of a store that will allow you to add